Konrad Repgen: Life

-Konrad Repgen was born in 1923 at Friedrich-Wilhelms-Hütte, part of the conurbation of Troisdorf a short distance to the south-east of Cologne.
+Konrad Repgen was born in 1923 at Friedrich-Wilhelms-Hütte, part of the conurbation of Troisdorf, a short distance to the south-east of Cologne.
 His father was a teacher and an active member of the Catholic Centre Party.
 In January 1933, a régime change heralded a rapid switch to single-party government, and Repgen's father, identified as an activist member of one of the "wrong" parties, lost his teaching job the same year.

-Konrad Repgen successfully completed his schooling at the Beethoven-Gymnasium (school) in Bonn in 1941.
+Konrad Repgen completed his schooling at the Beethoven-Gymnasium (school) in Bonn in 1941.
 War had resumed in 1939, and Repgen was promptly conscripted into the army, serving as a soldier on the Russian Front until 1945.
 With the end of the war, in May 1945, he found himself captured by the British army and held as a prisoner of war till August of that year.
-Release came in time to enable him to enroll for the winter semester at Bonn University where over the next five years he studied History, Germanistics, Philosophy and Latin.
+Release came in time to enable him to enroll for the winter semester at Bonn University, where over the next five years he studied History, Germanistics, Philosophy and Latin.
 While at university Repgen joined the Arminia Catholic student fraternity.
 He received his doctorate in 1950 for a dissertation on the March Movement and the May Elections which were features of the political turmoil of 1848 in the Rhineland.
 The work, which was supervised by Max Braubach, was adapted as a book and found a publisher a few years later.

 Between 1952 and 1955, Repgen undertook an extended period of research at the German Historical Institute in Rome.
 A significant landmark followed in 1958 when he received his habilitation for a piece of work entitled "The Roman Curia and the Peace of Westphalia.
 Pope, emperor and state." (" Die römische Kurie und der Westfälische Friede.
 Papst, Kaiser und Reich").
-He relocated from the Bonn area in 1962 when he was appointed to a full professorship at the Saarland University at Saarbrücken where he remained until 1967.
-Back at Bonn that was he year in which his old teacher Max Braubach retired from the Konkordatslehrstuhl (teaching chair), and Repgen returned to Bonn to take it on.
-He remained at Bonn as a professor in Medieval and Modern history until his own retirement in 1988.
-Between 1985 and 1988 he was also dean of the Philosophy Faculty.
+He relocated from the Bonn area in 1962 when he was appointed to a full professorship at the Saarland University at Saarbrücken, where he remained until 1967.
+Back at Bonn, that was he year in which his old teacher Max Braubach retired from the Konkordatslehrstuhl (teaching chair), and Repgen returned to Bonn to take it on.
+He remained at Bonn as a professor in Medieval and Modern history until his retirement in 1988.
+Between 1985 and 1988, he was also dean of the Philosophy Faculty.
 Briefly, in 1975/76, he combined his duties at Bonn with a post as a visiting fellow at the University of Oxford.
-As a teacher at Saarbrücken and Bonn he has supervised fifty doctorates and seven habilitations.
+As a teacher at Saarbrücken and Bonn, he has supervised fifty doctorates and seven habilitations.
 His historian students include Winfried Baumgart, Franz Bosbach, Klaus Gotto, Ulrich von Hehl, Hans Günter Hockerts, Markus Huttner, Christoph Kampmann and Karsten Ruppert.